jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 ---

-## Terminology Changes
+## Terminology Change

-Mutators--the individual chunks of code that make a change--are now called Plugins.
+Mutators--the individual chunks of code that do something--are now called Plugins.
 The documentation and the rest of this upgrade guide uses this new terminology.

 ## Breaking Changes

 ### Editor class binding removed (High Impact)

 It is no longer necessary to bind a custom Tiptap Editor class in order to use advanced features, and Bard Mutator's Editor class has been removed.
-If you enabled this you should remove it from your app service providers register() method:
+If you enabled this you should remove it from your app service providers `register()` method:

 ```diff
 -$this->app->bind(